GitLab plugin

 You can use mustache to alter the query with values from the scope.

-A mustache parameter is a dynamic value, the actual value will be inserted from the properties of the object(s) in scope.
+A mustache parameter is a dynamic value, the actual value will be inserted to replace the field in curly braces.
+For example, {{timeframe.start}}

 You can use properties of objects and write them in between curly braces e.g {{name}}